Gig worker checking improved credit score on smartphone after 14 months of credit building

 What Does a Month-by-Month Credit Build Look Like for a Gig Worker?

-A realistic timeline to build credit as a gig worker from zero to 680 runs roughly 14 months when all three tools are deployed in sequence.
+A realistic timeline from zero to 680 runs roughly 14 months when all three tools are deployed in sequence.
 The first three months focus on establishing tradelines; months four through eight focus on utilization management; months nine through fourteen focus on score acceleration through an additional credit product or authorized user status.

-The most critical variable is credit utilization — the ratio of your balance to your credit limit.
+The most critical variable is credit utilization, the ratio of your balance to your credit limit.
 Keeping utilization below 10% is the single fastest lever for score improvement once a file is established.
-FICO’s data confirms that consumers with scores above 750 carry an average utilization of just 7%, per FICO’s utilization research.
+Consumers with scores above 750 carry an average utilization of just 7%, per FICO’s utilization research.
+That is not an accident; it is a habit.

-Avoid common errors that erase months of progress.
-Our article on credit building mistakes that hurt your score covers the five most common traps — including opening too many accounts in a short window, which triggers multiple hard inquiries.
+Watch out for the common errors that erase months of progress.
+Our article on credit building mistakes that hurt your score covers the five most common traps, including opening too many accounts in a short window, which triggers multiple hard inquiries.

-Key Takeaway: Keeping credit utilization below 10% is the fastest score lever after tradelines are open.
-FICO data shows top-tier scorers average just 7% utilization — a benchmark any gig worker can hit with disciplined balance management.
+The utilization benchmark to hit: Once tradelines are open, keeping balances below 10% of your limit is the fastest score lever available.
+FICO data shows top-tier scorers average just 7% utilization, a number any disciplined borrower can reach.

 How Does Gig Income Affect Credit Applications?